avalon60/ctk_theme_builder/docs/UserGuide-3.2.md

 The CTkTabview widget is a composite of CTkFrame and CTkSegmentedButton.
 It has no properties of its own in a theme file and so inherits its defaults from these two widget types.

-# What's New in CTk Theme Builder 2.5
+# What's New in CTk Theme Builder 3.2

-Logging implemented to CTk Theme Builder application;
-Improvements to the installation routines (including installation log).
+Wheel-based deployment support;
+Separation of installed application files from user data under `~/CTkThemeBuilder`;
+Icon Browser added to the *Tools* menu;
+Independent Icon Browser scaling preference;
+Runtime logging improvements, including the built-in log viewer.

 ### Fixes

-* Corrected a Listener timeout pup-up dialogue, which was incorrectly labelled, indicating an incorrect CustomTkinter version had been installed.
+* Corrected a Listener timeout pop-up dialogue, which was incorrectly labelled, indicating an incorrect CustomTkinter version had been installed.

 # Known Issues and Behaviours